-After completing Step 4, the Weight Safety Report, it's important that the RV load distribution is adjusted, if necessary, and adjust tow vehicle tire inflation pressure per the current recommendations.
+After completing Step 4, the Weight Safety Report, it's important that the RV load distribution is adjusted, if necessary, and adjust tow vehicle and trailer tire inflation pressure per the current recommendations.

-We at Fifth Wheel St. no longer recommend adjusting trailer tire inflation pressure below the maximum load PSI rating molded on the sidewall (and only if the wheel/rim is appropriately rated) regardless of the measured scaled weight of individual tire or axle positions for all multi-axle trailers.
+We at Fifth Wheel St. no longer recommend adjusting trailer tire inflation pressure below the pressure associated with maximum load PSI rating molded on the sidewall (and only if the wheel/rim is appropriately rated) for tires that have a maximum of 85 PSI or less, regardless of the measured scaled weight of individual tire or axle positions for all multi-axle trailers.
+RV trailer owners having tires with greater than 85 PSI max rating may use the manufacturer's tire load charts available below.

-However, we do strongly recommend weighing individual trailer tire positions to ensure none of the axles or tire positions are overloaded.
+However, we do strongly recommend weighing individual trailer tire positions for the trailer, as well as the tow vehicle or motorcoach, to ensure none of the axles or tire positions are overloaded.
 Reports have shown that trailers do not have equal weight across all tire positions.
 Some RV load configurations may reveal as much as 20% difference between the front and rear axle.
 This especially true for Toy Haulers.
 It is possible that mismanaged trailer load distribution will cause one end of an axle or a tire to be overloaded.
 It has been stated, but never confirmed by any RV Weigh-master, that there are many RVs traveling on the road with at least one tire or axle side overloaded.
 The only way to ensure tires and or axles are not overloaded is to weigh each tire position on your trailer.
 Unfortunately, attempting to obtain accurate individual tire position weight is practically impossible at all truck scales.
 View our list of recommend RV Weigh-masters here.

 Option One: Per the minimum tire requirement stated on the vehicle's Certification Label.

-Option Two: No less than the tire's cold PSI molded on the tire's sidewall and not exceeding the wheel/rim PSI rating.
+Option Two: No less than the tire's cold PSI molded on the tire's sidewall associated with max load and not exceeding the wheel/rim PSI rating for tires with a max of 85 PSI or less.

 Here's the reason in 50 seconds...